zoxpx/pxdocs/content/portworx-install-with-kubernetes/cloud/ibm/_index.md

 **How can I make sure that my data is stored highly available?** </br>
 You need at least 3 worker nodes in your Portworx cluster so that Portworx can replicate your data across nodes.
 By replicating your data across worker nodes, Portworx can ensure that your stateful app can be rescheduled to a different worker node in case of a failure without losing data.
 For even higher availability, use a [multizone cluster](https://cloud.ibm.com/docs/containers?topic=containers-plan_clusters#multizone) and replicate your volumes on SDS worker nodes across 3 zones.

-**Can I install Portworx on all supported infrastructure providers and container platforms?** </br>
-Portworx is supported only in classic IBM Cloud Kubernetes Service and Red Hat OpenShift on IBM Cloud clusters, and is not available in VPC on Classic clusters.

-## Step 2: Create an IBM Cloud Kubernetes Service cluster
+## Step 2: Create an IBM Cloud Kubernetes Service or Red Hat OpenShift on IBM Cloud cluster

 To install Portworx, you must have an IBM Cloud Kubernetes Service or Red Hat OpenShift on IBM Cloud cluster.